 Most people understand the struggle.
 They don't like it or want it, but it's a reality for them.
 The struggle is a day-to-day thing.
-It doesn't let up on weekends, and it actually gets worse over holidays.
+It doesn't let up on weekends, and actually gets worse over holidays.
 Sometimes you start to think you are going to get past the struggle, but then your dog eats your running shoes, or you can't sell you home.
 Instead of getting better, the struggle gets worse.
 Remember that saying, 'you take one step forward and two steps back'?
 This is how it feels with the struggle.
 Sometimes it isn't only a step back, either, sometimes you feel as though you are being catapulted backwards.
 And you could swear the kink in your neck is not actually from sleeping funny or getting older, but is in fact whiplash from the struggle.

 Some days, the struggle is so defeating.
 You scrounge and scrap and save, hoping to get out of debt, working towards your goal, whatever it may be.
 Debt free, a functioning car, a home, or maybe just a new pair of running shoes.
 Still, at the end of the day, week, month, year, you are no closer to the goal.
 No closer to an end.
-In fact, it feels as if you've just lived those moments for nothing, because you are back where you started, or maybe even not even where you started at all.
+In fact, it feels as if you've just lived those moments for nothing, because you are back where you started, or maybe not even where you started at all.
 Maybe you are six steps behind where you started.
-And sometimes you asked yourself what the freakin' point is.
+And sometimes you ask yourself what the freakin' point is.

 The struggle makes you tired.
 It wears you out to keep at it all the time.
 This struggling along business, it isn't for the faint of heart or weak of will.
 This is exhausting, you know.
 Well, of course you know.
 You are familiar with the struggle.
 Heck, you might even be like me - the struggle might be like family to you, or your best friend forever.
 The struggle has been around so long in my life, I doubt whether I would be able to exist without it.
 I mean, the struggle has always been here.
 If it suddenly disappeared would a weight be lifted off me?
 Would I suddenly feel free and unburdened and prance through life?
 Or would I be lost?
 Would I silently sit and wait for the struggle to return?